Emmafh/VendingMachine/README.md

 5. The types of four coins: 10, 5, 2, 1， the initial store of the four coins in the vending machien are 5, 5, 5, 5
 6. The types of four products are: A, B, C, D, the initial number of the four products are 1, 3, 3, 3
 7. The prices of the products are 25, 13, 8, 12
-8. If there are not enough coins to give back changes, then the deal will fail.
+8. If there are not enough coins to give back changes, then the deal will fail and return the coins that user inserted.
+9. If the coins that the user insert are not enough, the deal will fail and return the coins that user isnerted.
-9. To save time, I just do the unit test for customer user cases.
+10. To save time, I just do the unit test for customer user cases.

 ## Introduction